 About the Author

 Rob Earle has been involved as a thrower for 30+ years.
 He was an under 20 international hammer thrower and competed for the AAA on two occasions.
-Rob is a member of the British Athletics Hammer National Coach Development Program and is delivering mentoring training through the Local Coach Development Program workshops in the East of England.
+Rob is a British Athletics Hammer National Coach Development Program member and delivers mentoring training through the Local Coach Development Program workshops in the East of England.
 He is a British Athletics coach and coach education tutor, a Sports therapist and a tutor on sports massage courses.